JinoArch/tech-repo/content/Blogs/systems_engineer.md

 ```

 Yeah I know code looks a bit weird!
-Since It was just a interview I didn't focused on security level much.
+Since It was just a interview I didn't focus on security level much.
 But I do complete this before time.
 I think I took 5 hours continuous to understand docker library and another 2 hrs to build the whole code.

 Interviewer was pretty much okay with my code but was not happy.
-He asked me some more in depth questions which I didn't answered properly.
+He asked me some more questions in-depth which I didn't answer properly.
 The interviewer was good with my learning character and offered me the job.
 Ofcourse salary was more than I expected.

-I searched a lot after that and understood its not in my code which made the interviewer unhappy but the questions asked.
+I searched a lot after that, I understood its not in my code which made the interviewer unhappy but the questions asked.
 He asked me questions regarding computing and its types.
 I was only knowing distrubuted and parallel.
 Hmmm...Now I know this very well.

 Concluding, If you are looking for a systems engineer job you should learn ofcourse, yes! one programming language, architecture of systems and devops tools are plus.